 02 of 08

 At the Museum of Science in Boston, overnight stays make science entertaining.
 Kids will have an unforgettable evening participating in hands-on experiments, watching demonstrations and an Omni film, exploring museum exhibits and attending a Theater of Electricity Lightning! show before drifting off to sleep beneath a giant grasshopper or a dinosaur.
 The program is designed for organized groups of 10 or more students in grades 1 through 7.
+Select nights are reserved for scout troops.

 03 of 08